SEN Information Report for Firside Junior School 2018-2019

 As an inclusive school, Firside treats children who are looked after by the local authority the same as all other children, encouraging carers to come and participate in the support of the children they are looking after.

-Firside Junior Academy receives funding directly to the school from the Local Authority to support the needs of all learners with SEN.
+Firside Junior School receives funding directly to the school from the Local Authority to support the needs of all learners with SEN.

-Furthermore, as a cluster we work supportively together, organising joint training, sharing resources, monitoring of impact and provision for learners with SEN. This last year all of the three teaching assistants from each school had training from Judith Carter, the director of Willow Tree Learning, who previously was the SEN Adviser for Norfolk.
+As part of a Trust we work supportively together, organising joint training, sharing resources, monitoring of impact and provision for learners with SEN.

-In addition to this, parents/carers and children are involved in the Learning Report process, which is evaluated and reviewed every term with a meeting with both the parents and children.
+In addition to this, parents/carers and children are involved in the Learning Plan process, which is evaluated and reviewed every term with a meeting with both the parents and children.
 These allow us to evaluate the impact that the additional support is having for learners with SEN and identify what is working effectively.
-Click here to see a copy of our Learning Reports.

 Moreover, each intervention programme that is run is recorded, with progress noted and dated.
 A baseline is also recorded, which can be used to compare the impact of the provision.
 This information is monitored by the SENDCo who identifies interventions that have worked effectively and those that have not.

 Progress data of all learners is collected and assessed by the teachers, senior leaders and governors.
-Our school data is also monitored by the Local Authority and Ofsted.
+Our school data is also monitored by the Local Authority, The Wensum Trust and Ofsted.

-Parents receive details about their child’s progress at Annual Reviews (if they have a statement), Parents Evenings and through their school reports.
+Parents receive details about their child’s progress at Annual Reviews (if they have an EHCP), Parents Evenings and through their school reports.

 Any complaints or concerns to do with SEN provision you can contact;